cakephp/docs/en/development/dependency-injection.rst

 ===============

-In order to have services created by the container, you need to tell it which classes it can create, and how to build those classes.
+In order to have services created by the container, you need to tell it which classes it can create and how to build those classes.
 The simplest definition is via a class name::

     use App\Service\BillingService;